Onlay Restorations By Green Dental

 First, your dentist will numb your tooth.
 This is when they will remove any decay and old filling materials.
 After that, the space will be cleaned and prepared.
 Careful attention will be given to shaping the surface of the tooth.
 A temporary filling will then be applied to protect the tooth while your onlay is made at a dental laboratory.

 At your second appointment, your onlay will be fitted.
 While every case is unique, most are fitted in place using a mold that was made of your teeth at the first appointment.
-It should feel comfortable to wear and you may need to make a few adjustments for your comfort and to make sure it fits properly.

 You will be provided with dental care instructions and treatment plans at the end of your appointment.
 Keeping good oral hygiene practices and a balanced diet, combined with regular dental visits will help maintain the health of your new restorations.